arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.06.17
+I had a cold last week, which is my excuse for not posting for a while.
+Also, sometimes I just get lazy.
+It's not very rational, but certain days I'd rather watch five more minutes of youtube than update this stuff.
+I'm going to try to get back to daily updates in March.
+I like the idea of recording *something* every day.
+It's fun to look back on, and putting stuff in writing can solidify its place in my mind (perhaps I'll forget in a week instead of a day).
+Anyways, enough rambling to myself.
+Here's a weird word that I think I read in *Hard-Boiled Wonderland and the End of the World*.

+>autochthonous : adj. : (of an inhabitant of a place) indigenous rather than descended from migrants or colonists. (of a deposit or formation) formed in its present position.

+Also, just a random note about Murakami that I'll put here.
+I read *Sputnik Sweetheart* while I was sick, and now I'm reading *Hard-Boiled*.
+I've read *Norweigan Wood*, *Kafka on the Shore*, and *The Wind-up Bird Chronicle* before.
+I definitely noticed some similarities between those books.
+However, with these past two (or one-and-a-half) the similarities are really starting to hit.
+Here's what I typed out in a message, with an edit in square brackets:

+>after reading all these murakami novels they are starting to get pretty predicable. kinda average dude with normal [but specific] habits who somehow attracts females but doesn't really try. then there's a girl who he seeks after. then someone goes missing.  there's probly a cat, important telephone calls, maybe a well (or at least a reference to one). some sexually explicit parts.

+For example, I was reading *Sputnik Sweetheart*.
+The plot, of course, involves a missing women.
+The narrator is thinking of where she might be when he comes up with a brilliant idea: she's in a well!
+Well, that sure came out of nowhere.
+Turns out there are no wells on the island she disappeared from.
+I guess it was worth a shot.
+And then *SPOILERS* there's the ending.
+I don't remember the ending to *Norweigan Wood* that well but in my mind it's exactly the same.
+Now, onto *Hard-Boiled*.
+The narrator is walking around a forest when he comes across a house.
+What's in the backyard?
+You guess it - a well.
+Or maybe the narrator just said "hmm a well would really fit in well with this exterior landscape."
+I don't remember.
+But still... what's with all the wells?
+Did Murakami have some scarring well incident as a child?
+Does he just really like Batman?
+I don't know.

 ### 02.27.17
 There's an entire subreddit dedicated eating to oranges in showers.
 I've never